nainiayoub/java-notes/README.md

 * The most important class is Object, which is the root of the class hierarchy.
 * Every java class is a subclass of Object.
 It contains the important methods like equals, hashcode, clone, toString, etc.
 * It is available from day one of java (JDK 1.0)

+## Is it mandatory to import java.lang package every time?
+* No, java.lang package is a default package in Java therefore, there is no need to import it explicitly.

+## Can you import same package or class twice in your class?
+* Yes, you can import a package or a class multiple times.
+It doesn't create any issues.
+* The JVM will internally load the class and/or package only once no matter how many times you import the same class and/or the package.